-Troweled systems are more expensive to install, as they typically are applied at 1/4- to 3/16-inch, as opposed to a 1/8-inch-thick broadcast system.
+Troweled systems are more expensive to install.
+You typicallyapply them at 1/4- to 3/16-inch, as opposed to a 1/8-inch-thick broadcast system.
 The added thickness makes them more durable.
 Also, emblems and more intricate designs are easier to do with troweled quartz, says Cain, and you can transfer from one color to another more seamlessly.
 With broadcast quartz, you’re simply tossing sand into a wet surface, he notes.
 “It’s harder to get crisp variation lines to form any kind of pattern.”

 Installing a troweled quartz floor requires more skill, he says.
 “It’s more difficult to trowel a constant 1/4 inch and keep the floor flat with no trowel lines.”

 “If you have a large-scale project, there’s more room for error if you have 20 hands troweling,” says Cook.
 “You might see an unevenness or waviness.”